MichaelRutersmith/LiriOS-Homework/README.md

 BAND IN TOWN

-image 6 is user picking band in town

-image 6 is user prompted to pick a band and the returned results
+image 6 is user picked What Bands are in Town and is prompted to pick a band and the returned results in image 7.

+Do what it says

+image 7 is what the user sees when they pick do what it says.

+All results are appended to the log.txt file.